 Small bottles of disinfecting hand gel, baby wash, and baby lotion

-5# KEEP YOUR CHILDREN HYDRATED
+5# KEEP YOUR CHILDREN HYDRATED @ @ Traveling with Children in Myanmar

 Bottle water is safe to drink in Myanmar.
 But it’s a bit different from the water we are used to be drinking back home.
-Has no minerals – it’s osmoses water.
+Has no minerals – it’s osmosis water.
 Throw a process they eliminate all the minerals from the water (don’t ask me why – one of burmese mysteries).
 There are different mineral drinks as 100 plus but can contain sugar and some chemicals.

 The best option is to by bottle water as Evian, Fuji Water or Bucovina Mineral Water which are available in the main supermarkets in Yangon.
 In Bagan or Inle Lake finding those brands can be tricky.